Christo Hird (@Christo11)

 Rachel Oldroyd (@Raoldroyd)

-Rachel Oldroyd is deputy editor of the Bureau of Investigative Journalism.
-She has been at the Bureau in the position of deputy editor since the organisation’s launch in April 2010.
-She has worked closely on many of the Bureau’s leading and award-winning projects.
-Before joining the Bureau, Rachel spent 13 years at the Mail on Sunday, where she worked closely with many of today’s best investigative journalists and launched the award-winning Reportage section in Live magazine.
-This magazine focused heavily on human rights violations and, under her editorship, won more than a dozen top media awards.
+Rachel joined the Bureau when it started in 2010.
+Before that she spent 13 years at the Mail on Sunday, where she worked closely with many of today’s best investigative journalists and launched the award-winning Reportage section in Live magazine.
+The section focused heavily on human rights violations and, under her editorship, won more than a dozen media awards.

 Nick Mathiason (@nickmathiason)

 Nick Mathiason started his career in journalism more than 20 years ago on Insurance Age.
 Since then he has been deputy news editor of Estates Gazette and, for 10 years, business correspondent at the Guardian and Observer.
 Three times shortlisted for major international newspaper awards, Nick has presented packages for BBC Radio 4’s World Tonight and regularly appears on television and radio.

 Rachel Stevenson’s first job on graduating from the University of Manchester and the London College of Communication was on the specialist magazine, Money Marketing.
 From there she moved to be business correspondent at the Independent before moving to the BBC, where she worked for London TV News and the World Service.
 She joined the Bureau in 2013.

 Melanie Newman (@Melanie_Newman)

 Melanie Newman became a journalist in 2000.
 She worked on a specialist health service journal and was chief reporter and deputy news editor at Times Higher Education before joining the Bureau in 2010.